 -Chorus from “Gori Gori”

-The lyrics clearly label the fair-skinned heroine as desirable, so much so that the hero entices her to meet him secretly to exchange sweet nothings.
+The lyrics immediately label the fair-skinned heroine as desirable, so much so that the hero entices her to meet him secretly to exchange sweet nothings.

 “Jo tum ho aa gaye, toh sapne chha gaye